danielmkarlsson/a_loss_of_self/README.md

 In the Pdef there is code that can be looked at to:

-• Learn how to connect to sequence a Synthdef using the Patterns paradigm.
+• Learn how to do some sequencing of parameters in a Synthdef using the Patterns paradigm.

-• Pseed (Set a number for a permutation of infinite duration that will be the same every time you run it.
+• Pseed (Set a number for a permutation of infinite duration that will be the same every time you run it)

 • Pwhite (Random floats between two values)